 Applications for 2020 Fifth Graders are now open!

-The program meets in Upper Manhattan on Saturdays, during the Spring Semester.
+The program meets in East Harlem on Saturdays, beginning February 1, 2020.

 To check your ELA and Math scores, log on at https://mystudent.nyc/ and go to the “Assessments” tab.
 If your family has not created your My Student account, ask your school office for help setting up a password for your account.
 Results will be under the “Assessments” tab.